 IEEE 802.15.8 shall support one-to-one and one-to-many communications.

-IEEE 802.15.8 shall support scalable data rate to accommodate many applications such as listed in the Application Matrix (doc. #350r4 or the latest revision).
+IEEE 802.15.8 shall support scalable data rate to accommodate many applications such as listed in the Application Matrix (document 15-12-0684-00-0008).

 Possibly aided by higher layers, a PD shall support data transfers between itself and identified PDs or groups.